 - Report the presence of any strangers in non-public areas of the residence halls to UAF Campus Police; and a hall staff member.

 Crime Prevention: The University Police Department offers a variety of fully comprehensive training and educational programs to promote a safe and secure environment.
-Contact for any of these programs is Chief McGee at 474-7721.
+Contact for any of these programs is Chief Mallard at 474-7721.